Categories: Off-topic

 (“shi-da”) if it ends in a vowel or 으시다

-(“ur-shi-da”) if it ends in a consonant, and then conjugating the result.
-This is effectively the same as inserting 시/으시
+(“ur-shi-da”) if it ends in a consonant, and then conjugate the result.
+This is the same as inserting 시/으시

 before the 다